-$^{^{55}}$ The costs described in this table of costs for FAM Period 2 were calculated based upon CAT
+$^{^{55}}$ The costs described in this table of costs for FAM Period 2 were calculated based upon CAT place during FAM Period 2 pursuant to the Plan Processor Agreement.

 LLC's review of applicable bills and invoices and related financial statements.
 CAT LLC financial statements are available on the CAT website.